Ketuvim

-In the Ketuvim, 1–2 Chronicles form one book as do Ezra and Nehemiah which form a single unit entitled Ezra–Nehemiah.
-(In citations by chapter and verse, however, the Hebrew equivalents of "Nehemiah", "I Chronicles" and "II Chronicles" are used, as the system of chapter division was imported from Christian usage.)
+In the Ketuvim, 1–2 Chronicles form one book, as do Ezra and Nehemiah, which form a single unit entitled Ezra–Nehemiah.
+In citations by chapter and verse, however, the Hebrew equivalents of "Nehemiah", "I Chronicles" and "II Chronicles" are used, as the system of chapter division was imported from Christian usage.
 Collectively, eleven books are included in the Ketuvim.

 Groups of books

 Sifrei Emet

-In Masoretic manuscripts (and some printed editions), Psalms, Proverbs and Job are presented in a special two-column form emphasizing the parallel stichs in the verses, which are a function of their poetry.
-Collectively, these three books are known as Sifrei Emet (סִפְרֵי אֶמֶת – an acronym of the titles of the three books in Hebrew, איוב, משלי, תהלים yields אמ״ת emet, "truth").
+In Masoretic manuscripts (and some printed editions), Psalms, the Book of Proverbs and the Book of Job are presented in a special two-column form emphasizing the parallel stichs in the verses, which are a function of their poetry.
+Collectively, these three books are known as Sifrei Emet (סִפְרֵי אֶמֶת)—an acronym of the titles of the three books in Hebrew: איוב, משלי, תהלים yields אמ״ת emet, 'truth').

 These three books are also the only ones in the Hebrew Bible with a special system of cantillation that is designed to emphasize parallel stichs within verses.
-However, the beginning and end of the book of Job are in the normal prose system.
+However, the beginning and end of the Book of Job are in the normal prose system.

 Five Megillot

-The five relatively short books of Song of Songs, Book of Ruth, the Book of Lamentations, Ecclesiastes and Book of Esther are collectively known as the Five Megillot (Hamesh Megillot/ Five Scrolls).
+The five relatively short books of Song of Songs, the Book of Ruth, the Book of Lamentations, Ecclesiastes and the Book of Esther are collectively known as the Five Megillot (Hamesh Megillot) or Five Scrolls.
 These are the latest books collected and designated as "authoritative" in the Jewish canon.
 These scrolls are traditionally read over the course of the year in many Jewish communities.
 The list below presents them in the order they are read in the synagogue on holidays, beginning with the Song of Songs on Passover.